 Since unveiling refurbished interiors designed by AvroKO in 2018 and positioning itself as a champion of progressive arts, the Eaton HK hotel has become a Kowloon hotspot once again.
-From HK$920 per night for two guests, the hotel’s Stay & Dine packages let you see what the buzz is about, while enjoying an upgrade to an Eaton Room; a breakfast of local and international favourites at The Astor; and either lunch or dinner at Michelin-starred Cantonese restaurant Yat Tung Heen (the signature honey-glazed barbecued pork is a signature).
-Round off a staycation with cocktails at terrace bar Terrible Baby, which hosts music and arts programming.
+Foodies should opt for the Stay & Dine staycation package (from HK$920; available until 31 May) including buffet breakfast and buffet lunch at the pan-Asian all-day dining venue The Astor.
+Feeling fancy?
+For HK$1,270, guests enjoy a free room upgrade and a six-course meal at Michelin-starred Yat Tung Heen for two, as well as buffet breakfast at The Astor.
+Round off a stay with cocktails at terrace bar Terrible Baby, which hosts music and arts programming.

 380 Nathan Road, Jordan; + 852 2710 1828